lwade/euca-wiki/Using-PHP-with-Eucalyptus.md

 4. Adapt the code based on examples provided on the Amazon site, to use it within your own website code.

+### Example: Simple page to launch an instance

+This page provides a simple form to launch and instance and uses a few different API queries : https://gist.github.com/3946086

 ## PHP-AWS

 PHP-AWS (https://github.com/tylerhall/php-aws/) is a collection of small PHP scripts that use PHP-Curl to query the Eucalyptus API.